Sealjay/wg-env-sustainability/documentation/EnvironmentalSustainabilityTAGProposal.md

 We want projects that cover more materials, such as:
  - Standards and taxonomy that define the metrics and goals of system sustainability.
 This is similar but not limited to the existing works such as the [Software Carbon Intensity Specification](https://github.com/Green-Software-Foundation/software_carbon_intensity/blob/main/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md) under The Green Software Foundation.
  - Tooling for test, evaluation, and audit sustainability metrics during the lifecycle of software development.
- - Tooling that highlights wasted/inefficient resources (whether Data Centers, platforms, Cloud, etc.)
+ - Tooling that highlights wasted/inefficient resources (whether located in Data Centers, platforms, Cloud, etc.)
  - Tooling that improves optimization of carbon footprint/sustainability (for example, energy efficiency/carbon aware scheduling, placement, dispatchers and autoscalers for Data Centers, platforms, Cloud, etc.)
  - Methodology to measure Scope 1,2,and 3 energy and carbon footprint of systems.